Skip to main content

 Diary

-The agent automatically writes diary entries when significant events happen during a conversation.
+When diary writing is enabled, the agent automatically writes diary entries when significant events happen during a conversation.
 This is a high-level record of the agent’s activities and internal reasoning.
 Click “Diary & Approvals” in the sidebar to view the diary entries.
 The agent is also able to read its own diary entries, but will only do so if asked, or if it needs some specific information from the diary.

 Model switching